The Exterminating Angel

 1962, directed by Luis Buñuel

-It’s not exactly wrong to call The Exterminating Angel a surrealist film.
-There’s plenty in it that’s strange or dreamlike: the invisible force trapping party guests in the salon; a severed hand; the pet bear; sheep in the kitchen; a nightmare about the Pope; and most flagrantly the numerous repetitions, which even Buñuel’s crew took for errors when they first saw the film.
-Fans of surrealism might be disappointed though to realize that the film makes logical sense.
-Its strangeness isn’t gratuitous.
-Buñuel had a social and political point to make, but ultimately the point transcends politics.
-At any rate, we shouldn’t allow a stylistic label like “surrealism” to put an end to questions.
+It’s fair enough to call The Exterminating Angel a surreal film, though the label tends to mislead.
+There’s plenty in it that’s strange or dreamlike: an invisible force trapping party guests in the salon; a severed hand; a pet bear; sheep in the kitchen; a nightmare about the Pope; and numerous repetitions, some so flagrant that even Buñuel’s crew took them for editing errors.
+Devotees of surrealism, though, might be disappointed to find a straightforward social and political logic behind all the strangeness.
+Ultimately the point transcends politics, but at any rate, we shouldn’t allow a stylistic label like “surrealism” to put an end to questions.

-The first of the repetitions occurs when Edmundo and Lucía de Nóbile arrive with their party guests, and Edmundo summons the doorman Lucas, the first servant who had fled.
-At first Edmundo and his guests are shot from a low angle, the figurative point of view of two fleeing maids who are intimidated by the sight of their master and scurry to hide behind a door.
-The scene then repeats – the crowd enters again, and Edmundo calls Lucas’ name once more – but this time the camera looks down on the hosts and their wealthy guests, and the two maids – as if finally seeing their master in perspective – are emboldened to leave.
-One instance shows a more literal reality, the way things happen in real life.
-The second instance reveals the social reality underneath, how hierarchies depend on a fragile perspective.
+The first of the strange repetitions occurs as the party guests arrive, and Edmundo de Nóbile attempts to summon his doorman Lucas, the first servant who had fled.
+Edmundo and his guests are shot from a low angle, as if to materialize the point of view of two fleeing maids intimidated by the sight of their master.
+The maids scurry behind a door, and the scene repeats.
+The crowd enters again, Edmundo calls Lucas’ name once more, but now the camera looks down on the upper-class arrivals.
+This time the two maids, as if finally seeing their master in perspective, are emboldened to leave.
+One instance shows a more literal reality, while the second exposes the social reality underneath, revealing how habitual perspectives sustain a hierarchy.

-Likewise, Edmundo’s repeated dinner toast reveals the social truth behind the veneer of good manners.
+A minute later, Edmundo’s repeated dinner toast reveals the social truth behind the veneer of good manners.
 When he first raises the toast, all the guests listen politely then turn to each other with their gossip.
-The second time they don’t even pretend to listen, they just talk over him.
+The second time they talk over him, not even pretending to listen.

 It’s too easy to accept the given explanation, that the partygoers escape because of this coincidental re-alignment of persons and furniture.
-Focusing on surrealism only encourages us to settle for this explanation, which in fact explains nothing at all.
+Framing the story as a surrealist absurdity only encourages us to settle for this explanation, which in fact explains nothing at all.
 It’s only a condition, a necessary but insufficient cause, of the characters’ release.
-We can find the real reason if we compare the acting at both ends of the long imprisonment.
+If we compare the acting at both ends of the long imprisonment, we can discover the real reason.
 When nothing else has worked – not acts of will, not a Masonic cry for help, not prayer or the rosary, not superstitious charms, not the offer of human sacrifice, not even pushing each other through the door – why should the magical repetition of an earlier moment free them?
-The answer will tell us why they got stuck in the first place, why they get stuck again in the church, and what the whole movie is about.
+The answer will tell us why they got stuck in the first place, why they get stuck again in the church, and what the whole film is about.

 The upper class don’t have a monopoly on detachment.
 The crowd outside is just as unable to enter the mansion as the partygoers are to leave, but at least the lower classes are not imprisoned by the invisible force.
 The servants flee the house as the party begins, showing a social intuition that their “betters” lack.
 Only Julio, the majordomo, stays inside and gets trapped, typical for a head servant who identifies more closely with his masters than with his fellow proletarians.
 “Detachment” describes not only the separation among self-absorbed members of one class, but also the wider separation between classes.
 The climactic liberation concludes hopefully with the two sides rushing toward each other in front of the house, the patrician partygoers and the servants and policemen outside meeting joyously as if class differences could be erased in an instant of enlightenment.